The way we interact and communicate with people is important.

 Captivate: The Science of Succeeding With People is written by Vanessa Van Edwards.
 Vanessa is a behavioral investigator who runs a human behavior research lab.

 If you want to learn even more from Vanessa, she has a range of online classes to pick from over at CreativeLive.
 She has a course on The Power of Body Language, The Power of Negotiation, The Power of Happiness and Master Your People Skills.
-Check her courses and her bio out for yourself.

 10. The Charisma Myth